 The first thing is to locate the source of the bad smell.
 Are they inside, outside, around a certain area in the yard, or is the smell everywhere?
-We will explore each of these so you know what to do about these sewage smells and get rid of them.
+We will explore each of these, so you know what to do about these sewage smells and get rid of them.

-What causes the sewage smell?
+What causes the sewer smell?

-Septic tank smells outside
+Septic tank odors outside of the house

-Septic smells around the tank
+Septic gas smells around the tank

-Your tank may always have a weak smell, that’s nothing to be worried about.
-But if the smells have gotten stronger then it’s time to inspect your smelly septic tank.
+Your septic tank may always have a weak smell, but that’s nothing to be worried about.
+But if the septic tank smells have gotten stronger then it’s time to inspect your smelly septic tank.
 Make sure the tank cover is securely fastened.

-It could be a concrete lid, metal or plastic lid if you’re not sure where your septic tank is located around your house check with the professional as it could be buried under foot of soil.
+The septic tank could have a concrete lid, metal, or plastic lid.
+If you’re not sure where your septic tank is located around your house, check with the professional as it could be buried under a foot of soil.
 Have a newer tank?
 You will have a plastic lid, and the seal on it may be damaged.

 Do a visual inspection of the grass around the area to see if it is wet or if the grass is greener.
-In this case you will need to contact a septic system professional to repair the tank.
+In this case, you will need to contact a septic system professional to repair the tank.

 Leach field smells

-If you have a drain field, the water that enters the tank eventually gets pushed through a pump (the pump is either in your septic tank or in the house) and pushes the grey water into the drain field, where the water is returned to the soil.
+If you have a drain field, the water that enters the tank eventually gets pushed through a pump (the pump is either in your septic tank or in the house) and pushes the greywater into the drain field, where the water is returned to the soil.

 That area does not have septic smells.
 The likely culprit is an issue with the pipes in the drain field.
-Your leach field pipes are likely clogged, damaged or crushed.
+Your leach field pipes are likely clogged, damaged, or crushed.

 Clogged drain field pipes

-You pipes can clog for a few reasons.
-Sometimes solid waste gets through and clogs the system (a way around this is to put a filter in your septic tank pump, it also blocks hair which is another thing that can break a septic tank pump).
-This can cause a clog and back up the pipes
+Your plumbing system can clog for a few reasons.
+Sometimes solid waste gets through and clogs the system (a way around this is to put a filter in your septic tank pump, it also blocks hair which is another thing that can cause a break in your septic tank pump).

-Tree roots are great for seeking out moisture.
-Which isn’t great if you have trees around your field.
-If you have trees growing too close to your field the roots may be in the pipes and clogging them up.
+Tree roots are great for seeking out moisture, which isn’t great if you have trees around your field.
+If you have trees growing too close to your field, the roots may be in the pipes and clogging them up.

-Crushed Leach field Pipes
+Crushed leach field pipes

 How to fix leach field smells

-If you notice the ground is wet around your drain field, or that the sewage is rising to the surface there is an issue with the field and it needs to be repaired.
+If you notice the ground is wet around your drain field or that the sewage is rising to the surface, there is an issue with the field, and it needs to be repaired.
 This type of issue can cause damage to anyone around it and can be supplied as category 3 water damage and needs to be handled immediately.

 Sewage smells around the outside of the house

-If you notice that there are sewage smells coming from around the outside of your home but can’t quite identify where they are coming from it may be an issue with your plumbing venting pipe.
+If you notice that there are sewage smells coming from around the outside of your home but can’t quite identify where they are coming from, it may be an issue with your plumbing venting pipe.
 If you are experiencing smells, it could be that the pipe isn’t long enough.
 You may notice these smells on days when there is little to no breeze.

 This isn’t as urgent because the gases are being properly vented.
 However, no one wants to deal with sewage smells when they are outside.
 The easiest thing is to call a plumber to extend the vent pipe.
 Alternately, another solution would be to have a filter put on the top of the vents to cut down on the septic odors.
 These carbon filters can last up to 5 years and will need to be replaced.

-Septic tank smell in the house
+Septic smells inside the house

-But if you’ve cleaned the toilet, and given a few strong toilet flushes and the smell doesn’t go away, it’s likely there is a bigger issue than just the toilet.
+But if you’ve cleaned the toilet and given a few strong toilet flushes and the sewer gas odor doesn’t go away, it’s likely there is a bigger issue than just the toilet.

 Is the tank full?

 If you begin to notice the rotten eggs smell from various drains around the house, it could be that it is time to get your septic tank pumped.
-As a rule you should get your tank pumped every 3- 5 years.
+As a rule, you should get your tank pumped every 3- 5 years.
 But depending on your living situation and the size of your tank, you may need to get your tank pumped more frequently.
-We have ours pumped every year.

 Septic tank smell in bathroom

-This water also serves as a block for gases to pass through the pipes and back up through the drain of the sink.
-If you don’t use the sink fairly often, the water in the P-trap can evaporate and the gases from your tank can enter your home.
+This water also serves as a block for gases to pass through the plumbing system pipes and back up through the drain of the sink.
+If you don’t use the sink fairly often, the water in the P-trap can evaporate, and the gases from your tank can enter your home.

 Next, turn on the fans, open some windows and run your HVAC to ventilate the air in the home.
-You can also incorporate this into your house cleaning schedule, when you are cleaning a room with a drain, make sure to run some water down it for a little bit to flush the tank.
+You can also incorporate this into your house cleaning schedule; when you are cleaning a room with a drain, make sure to run some water down it for a little bit to flush the tank.

 Washing machine smells

-If you notice it is your washing machine that is giving off the bad odors then it could be that the p-trap wasn’t installed properly or it is clogged.
-Use the same method to try and flush out the sink line and if that doesn’t work use the adjustable drain hose of the washing machine to make sure it hasn’t extended too far into the drain box pipe.
+If you notice it is your washing machine that is giving off the bad odors, then it could be that the p-trap wasn’t installed properly or it is clogged.
+Use the same method to try and flush out the sink line, and if that doesn’t work, use the adjustable drain hose of the washing machine to make sure it hasn’t extended too far into the drain box pipe.